ZackJye/Fyp-repository/README.md

-train folder contain useful utilities function on training and evaluating the model.
+train folder contain useful utilities function on training and evaluating the model. (further modification required according to the situation)

-The model architecture is shown in model.py.
+- Preprocess_video.ipynb ->for extract audio features into excel and video into images
+- Audio-LSTM.ipynb -> to rebuild to whole model